anhu/wolfssl-examples/pq/stateful_hash_sig/README.md

 $ make lms_example
 ```

+## wolfSSL LMS/HSS Implementation

+First, follow instructions for getting the wolfSSL LMS/HSS implementation source
+code in place.
+Those instructions will come with the implementation source code.

+Configure build and install wolfssl:

+$ ./autogen.sh (only required if cloned from github)
+$ ./configure --enable-experimental --enable-lms=wolfssl
+$ make all
+$ sudo make install
+$ sudo ldconfig (required on some systems)

+Navigate your shell to the directory that contains this README.md file and
+build the example:

+$ gcc -o lms_example lms_example.c -Wall -I/usr/local/include -I -L/usr/local/lib -lm  -lwolfssl

 ## Signing and Verifying a Message with LMS/HSS

 This example will generate an LMS/HSS key pair with L=levels, H=height, and
-W=Winternitz parameters, then sign and verify a given number of signatures.
+W=Winternitz parameters, print the public and private key, then sign and verify
-It will also print the signature size, the total number of signatures, and
+a given number of signatures.
+It will also print the signature size, the total
-the public and private key lengths.
+number of signatures, and the public and private key lengths.

 While LMS/HSS have small public and private keys, and fast signing and
 verifying, the initial key generation can be quite slow and intensive,